Ziwei-Huang-BU/EC523-Project/README.md

 ## Data Training and Testing

-By now,We choose Resnet-18 as model backbone network.
+By now, We choose Resnet-18 as model backbone network.

 In the MoCo-pretraining + supervised learning on binary classification task: